 Mirror disks need to be separated from the operating system; however, they do not depend on a connection interface (IDE or SCSI.)

-• Sample cluster environment with mirror disks used (When cluster partitions and data partitions are allocated to OS-installed disks)
+Fig. 3.10: Sample of cluster environment when mirror disks are used (when allocating cluster partition and data partition to the disk where OS is installed)